kdoore/CS2335-Gitbook/project-3/gamedata-with-unityevent.md

 #GameData with UnityEvent

+This version of the GameData script uses a custom UnityEvent to notify listeners that some change happened to the player's data.

-This example uses simple UnityEvents to notify any Listeners that
+This example uses a simple UnityEvent: `onPlayerDataUpdate,` to notify any Listeners that the playerData has been updated.
+Potential Listener objects include the LevelManager script, the PlayerStatsDisplay, and the InventoryDisplay.

 ```java

 using System.Collections;
 using System.Collections.Generic;